ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

 The repository implements a bounded repair path, but it is **disabled by default**.
 Repair jobs require repository variable `SMOKE_REPAIR_ENABLED` to be exactly `true`; unset or `false` leaves them disabled.
-This switch does not disable ordinary smoke validation or its confirmation retry.
+This switch does not disable ordinary smoke validation or its confirmation retry. **Merging alone does not activate repair.** Keep repair disabled throughout implementation.

 Repository variables, protected environments, the dedicated GitHub App, and live end-to-end integration have **not been configured or verified in this